 This season Ludovic will make his subscription debut with the Philadelphia Orchestra and return to the Los Angeles Philharmonic and Orchestra of St Luke’s.
 Other engagements include the Vienna Symphony, BBC, Seoul and Bergen Philharmonic Orchestras and the Orchestre de la Suisse Romande.
 Ludovic is an Associate Artist of the BBC Philharmonic Orchestra with whom he has had a close relationship over many years.
 Ludovic has a strong commitment to working with young musicians and will this season conduct student orchestras at Yale University and at the Royal Academy of Music in London, as well as returning to the Aspen Festival with whom he has a regular association.
-In 2019 he led the National Youth Orchestra of China on their European Tour, having conducted their inaugural concerts in New York and China two years earlier.
+He is Artistic Director of the National Youth Orchestra of China.
+In 2019 he led their European Tour, having conducted their inaugural concerts in New York and China two years earlier.

 Ludovic has conducted the Berliner Philharmoniker, Royal Concertgebouw, Czech Philharmonic, Dresden Staaksapelle, London Philharmonic, Budapest Festival, Tokyo Philharmonic and Melbourne Symphony Orchestras.
 He has appeared at the BBC Proms, Wien Modern and Edinburgh Festivals.
 Other recent notable performances have included the New York Philharmonic, Chicago, Houston, Minnesota and Detroit Symphony Orchestras.
 Ludovic has a particularly strong connection with the Boston Symphony Orchestra having been the Seiji Ozawa Fellowship Conductor at Tanglewood and subsequently appointed assistant conductor for the orchestra.
 Since then he has conducted the orchestra in subscription concerts in Boston, at Tanglewood and on a tour to the west coast of America.